 Protocol compatibility – backward compatible with all existing IR100 protocol options.

 HIOCC Incident algorithm – implemented at the roadside with individual lane configuration.

 Individual vehicle reporting of speed, length and headway.

 Non-volatile memory storage – configuration data stored locally eliminating the need for remote reconfiguration following a power failure

-Traffic Data logging – traffic data can be stored locally to ASCII files, for infrequent or remote download
+Traffic Data logging – NTP-synced traffic data can be stored locally (USB device) or uploaded to a server via FTP